asharer/data-science-work/c02-michelson-assignment.md

   - The error between Michelson’s estimate and the true value is 151.542 km/s; Michelson’s estimate was on the high side.
-  - Michelson estimated his uncertainty to be 51 km/s; the actual error was almost 3 times greater than his uncertainty.
+  - Michelson estimated his uncertainty to be \(\pm 51\) km/s; the actual error was almost 3 times this value.

 **q4** You have access to a few other variables.
 Construct a few visualizations of `VelocityVacuum` against these other factors.
 Are